LBGC-CFB/SpliceLauncher/README.md

 NC_000001.10	BestRefSeq	exon	13221	14409	.	+	.
 ID=id3;Parent=rna0;Dbxref=GeneID:100287102,Genbank:NR_046018.2,HGNC:HGNC:37102;gbkey=misc_RNA;gene=DDX11L1;product=DEAD/H-box helicase 11 like 1;transcript_id=NR_046018.2
 ```

-3. Extract databases used by SpliceLauncher
+### Configure SpliceLauncher <a id="10"></a>

+SpliceLauncher is provide with a config.cfg file.
+This last contains the path for software and files used by SpliceLauncher.
+The mode INSTALL of SpliceLauncher permits to update this config.cfg file.
+If you define the path to GFF (v3) file and path to the FASTA genome, the INSTALL mode will extract all necessary information from this GFF and indexing the STAR genome.

+Use INSTALL mode of SpliceLauncher:

     ```Bash
     cd /path/to/SpliceLauncher/
-    Rscript ./scripts/generateSpliceLauncherDB.r -i /path/to/GRCh37_latest_genomic.gff -o ./RefSeqHg19
+    bash ./generate_needed_files.sh --runMode INSTALL -C ./config.cfg \
+        -O /path/to/output/ \
+        --STAR /path/to/STAR \
+        --samtools /path/to/samtools \
+        --bedtools /path/to/bedtools/bin \
+        --gff /path/to/gff \
+        --fasta /path/to/fasta
     ```

-    An example is provide in this repository at [refExons.bed](https://github.com/raphaelleman/SpliceLauncher/tree/master/refData/refExons.bed "tittle")

-4. Compile STAR genome

-    ```Bash
-    mkdir ./genomeSTAR
-    /path/to/STAR \
-     --runMode genomeGenerate \
-     --runThreadN 5 #define here the number of thread to use \
-     --genomeDir ./genomeSTAR/ \
-     --genomeFastaFiles ./fastaGenome/*.fa \
-     --sjdbFileChrStartEnd ./RefSeqHg19/RefSeqAnnot.sjdb \
-     --sjdbGTFfile /path/to/RefSeqAnnot.gtf \
-     --sjdbOverhang 99
-    ```

-## Running the SpliceLauncher tests<a id="10"></a>
+## Running the SpliceLauncher tests<a id="11"></a>

 ---

 The example files are provided in [dataTest](https://github.com/raphaelleman/SpliceLauncher/tree/master/dataTest "tittle")

-### RNAseq pipeline, get the read count from fastq files <a id="11"></a>
+### RNAseq pipeline, get the read count from fastq files <a id="12"></a>

 This part uses the shell script **_pipelineRNAseq.sh_**
 To see the different options of this script `pipelineRNAseq.sh --help`